 - 1 teaspoon garlic powder [or garlic granules]

-- 2 tablespoon plain flour [all-purpose flour or use a gluten-free plain flour blend]
+- 2 tablespoons plain flour [all-purpose flour or use a gluten-free plain flour blend, spelt flour is a nice alternative though this is not gluten-free]

-- 1 teaspoon sugar [such as granulated or your choice]
+- 1 teaspoon sugar [such as granulated or coconut sugar, or your choice]

 - 1 teaspoon salt

-- 2 tablespoon lime juice [plus extra for seasoning if liked]
+- 2 tablespoons lime juice [plus extra for seasoning if liked]

-- 400 mililitres soya milk [unsweetened, or use any milk of your choice]
+- 400 mililitres soya milk [unsweetened, or use any milk of your choice, can use canned coconut milk if preferred]

-- 150 mililitres vegetable stock [use a vegan 'chicken' flavour broth if available]
+- 150 mililitres vegetable stock [use a vegan 'chicken' flavour stock if available]

 garnish: